-Submitting clean claims – or claims that were accurately processed and reimbursed the first time it was submitted to the payer – significantly reduces denial rates, but is increasingly challenging due to complex and changing payer reimbursement policies and procedures.
+Submitting clean claims – or claims that were accurately processed and reimbursed the first time it was submitted to the payor – significantly reduces denial rates, but is increasingly challenging due to complex and changing payor reimbursement policies and procedures.

-That’s partly because authorizations vary by payer, so hospitals are constantly battling denials as payers require authorization for more types of procedures, or adjust policies without any notification to providers.
+That’s partly because authorizations vary by payor, so hospitals are constantly battling denials as payors require authorization for more types of procedures, or adjust policies without any notification to providers.
 That’s not including the large volume of claims that end up not requiring authorization at all – today, 30% of services don’t require prior authorization, yet organizations still waste time by checking their necessity.15

 Of the services that do require prior authorization, many include high-cost services or procedures, or services that may be considered unnecessary all together, making the authorization window a critical time period for preventing rejections and denials.
 But with increasing regulatory requirements and the added complexity of value-based care coming into play, claims management has only become more complicated for healthcare providers to manage.
 And as these value-based care models begin to replace traditional fee-for-service structures, healthcare organizations are anticipating added strain on their already-declining claim reimbursement rates.

 Tackling the Problem: Hospitals are optimizing the process with AI and Automation